-A: We use numbing eye drops on the day of surgery, so when we place eye drops in your eyes, you may not feel anything or may even feel like we missed.
+A: Your eye will be completely numbed with drops, so if we give extra drops it's common to not feel anything or feel like we missed.
 Our staff is trained to ensure that drops reach your eye.
-If you don't feel anything, this is a good sign.
+If you don't feel anything, this is good.

 Q: Why did my second eye surgery feel different than my first?
 Wasn't it the same process?

-A: Patients having surgery on both eyes should expect that the second eye surgery will feel different than the first eye surgery, because they are independent surgeries.
-You will feel more of one of the surgeries, or that it takes longer, even if the surgeries are identical.
+A: Patients having surgery on both eyes should expect that the second eye surgery will feel different than the first eye surgery.
+The surgeries are independent, and we process experiences differently on the first vs. the second time around.
+Even if the surgeries are performed identically, you will feel that they are different.